CS361-Sp25/P2/README.md

 This will execute all test cases, including:
-* State creation and transitions
+* NFA creation (including states and transitions)
+* NFA correctness testing
 * E-closure computation
 * String acceptance testing
 * Tracking maximum state copies
 * Validation of DFA properties

-If and only if all tests pass, the implementation correctly models an NFA with epsilon transitions.
+These tests improve our confidence that the implementation correctly models an NFA with epsilon transitions.

 ## Sources used